Everest Base Camp Guide Service Only 12 Days

 Meals on Trek (Breakfast, Lunch, Dinner)

-Total Package Cost: For 2026, 2027, most 12-day EBC trek guided packages cost around $1,400 ± per person, which aligns with the breakdown above.
-This price usually includes the permits, domestic flights, guide, accommodation, and three meals a day as listed (along with agency logistics, taxes, and service fees).
+Total Package Cost: For 2026 and 2027, the guided 12-day EBC trek cost starts from USD 1199 for single trekkers, which aligns with the breakdown above.
+This price usually includes the permits, domestic flights, & private guide.

 Note: If you plan to trek independently, be aware that as of 2023, Nepal requires all foreign trekkers to hire a licensed guide for treks in national parks, including the Everest region.